Bloom-host/BloomDocs/docs/games/terraria/tshock/whitelisting.md

 id: whitelisting
 title: Setting Up A Whitelist
 hide_table_of_contents: true
-description: Learn how to set up and manage a whitelist on your Terraria server!
+description: Learn how to set up and manage the Whitelist on your Terraria server!
 keywords:
   - Terraria
   - TShock